Geology and Soils of Foxes Lair

 Foxes Lair is remarkably variable for a for a small reserve, but is essentially a gravelly plateau adjoining Williams Road bounded by breakaways then an east-west valley and then a high east-west ridge with rock outcrops, plateau, and variable soils.
 The dramatic changes in slope, soils and vegetation are due to geology and the local plants.

-Narrogin and Foxes Lair sit on a huge ancient rift in the underlying granite called the Binneringie Dyke, from which, welled mafic (black iron-rich rocks that form red clay soil) and felsic (whitish silica -rich rocks that form sandy soils.) magma.
-Today's mosaic of mesas, breakaways, rock outcrops and vegetation types reflect cycles of erosion, and laterite and soil formation of these rocks.
+Narrogin and Foxes Lair is underlain by an ancient rift in the underlying granite called the Binneringie Dyke, from which, welled mafic (black iron-rich rocks that form red clay soil) and felsic magma (whitish silica-rich rocks that form sandy soils).